anuksankar/assignment-09-anuksankar/README.md

 ```
 We have added "from kafka import KafkaProducer" and also the "event_logger.send()" which will
-produce the messages to be consumed by kafkacat.
+produce and send the events to be consumed by kafkacat.

 Run it
 ```